wonyangcho/studylog/_posts/vision/Anomaly Detection in Video Sequence with Appearance-Motion Correspondence/Anomaly Detection in Video Sequence with Appearance-Motion Correspondence.md

 $F_t$ : the ground truth optical flow estimated from two consecutive frames $I_t$ and $I_{t+1}$

 $\hat{F}_t$ : the output of our U-Net given $I_t$

+ In summary, this stream attempts **to predict instant motions of objects** appearing in the video